Sustainability Report

 Policy Confirmations

-The perspectives of Reynders' own workforce are taken into account in decisions or activities aimed at managing the actual and potential impacts that influence them.
+The perspectives of Reynders label printing's own workforce are taken into account in decisions or activities aimed at managing the actual and potential impacts that influence them.
 Employee engagement occurs through direct communication with own workforce and regular consultations with workers' representatives.

 Engagement Stages and Frequency